 - It helps your revenue team to quickly spot the next stair of growth by combining the data trends from the single-truth reporting with market analysis.

-The 4 elements of GTM-Aligned Marketing
+The 4 elements of a GTM Strategy

 Maturity-metrics fit

 In GTM marketing, this is the foundational step that ensures that marketing correctly interprets the business’s maturity stage and selects the right growth KPIs and metrics before moving into marketing strategy or execution.
-Way too often, marketers and fractional CMOs deepdive into strategy first and end up chasing the wrong KPIs for the company.
+Way too often, marketers and fractional CMOs deep dive into strategy first and end up chasing the wrong KPIs for the company.

 There are three business maturity stages: